EconomyLens.com

 US officials said the scheduled capacity for flights is being cut by 10 percent in 40 busy air traffic areas nationwide. ©AFP

-Washington (AFP) – US officials said the scheduled capacity for flights was being cut by 10 percent in 40 busy air traffic areas nationwide on Friday, as the longest government shutdown drags on.
+Washington (AFP) – US officials said the scheduled capacity for flights would be cut by 10 percent in 40 busy air traffic areas nationwide on Friday as the longest government shutdown drags on.
 Federal agencies have been grinding to a halt since Congress failed to approve funding past September 30, with some 1.4 million federal workers, from air traffic controllers to park wardens, still on enforced leave or working without pay.

 Related

-“There is going to be a 10 percent reduction in capacity at 40 of our locations,” Transportation Secretary Sean Duffy told a White House news briefing on Wednesday, adding they would come into effect on Friday.
-Federal Aviation Administration (FAA) chief Bryan Bedford said the cuts would be at “40 high traffic environment markets.”
-According to a proposed list provided to CBS News, some of the nation’s busiest airports in Atlanta, Dallas, Los Angeles, and New York City could be among those hit.
+“There is going to be a 10 percent reduction in capacity at 40 of our locations,” Transportation Secretary Sean Duffy told a White House news briefing on Wednesday, adding that the cuts would come into effect on Friday.
+Federal Aviation Administration (FAA) chief Bryan Bedford said the reductions would be at “40 high traffic environment markets.”
+The official list of affected airports is expected to be published later on Thursday but, according to US media outlets, flights will be reduced at some of the busiest airports in the nation, including Chicago, Dallas, Los Angeles, New York, Miami, and Washington.
+International flights would not be affected by this measure, a source speaking on condition of anonymity told ABC News.

-AFP contacted the Department of Transport and FAA seeking details about which airports would be affected.
-The government shutdown became the longest in history on Wednesday, eclipsing the 35-day record set during President Donald Trump’s first term.
+Flight reductions will begin at 4 percent on Friday and gradually reach 10 percent, media outlets reported.
+AFP contacted the Department of Transport and FAA seeking more details about the airports that would be affected.
+United Airlines issued a statement on social media that said “long-haul international and hub-to-hub flights will not be impacted.”
+More than 10,000 flights to or from the United States experienced delays last weekend, according to the tracking service FlightAware.
+The government shutdown became the longest in US history on Wednesday, eclipsing the 35-day record set during President Donald Trump’s first term.
 Airport workers calling in sick rather than working without pay — which led to significant delays — was a major factor in Trump bringing an end to that 2019 shutdown.

 © 2024 AFP